h4tguy/dbproj/README.md

 Database Interaction
 ====================

+setupDb.py containst the commands that create the database.

 db.py returns a connection to the database.

 authentication.py handles database queries required for login and finds the User Type to check if the role of the user